Myth vs. Facts

 Reality: Untrue.
 In fact, multiple studies have shown that high fructose corn syrup has similar effects on feelings of fullness as sugar and 1% milk.
 This includes research done by the University of Washington, Maastricht University in the Netherlands, University of Toronto and University of Rhode Island.
 All of these studies found no differences in the metabolic effects of high fructose corn syrup as compared to sugar.

-Myths: High fructose corn syrup is banned in the European Union.
+Myth: High fructose corn syrup is banned in the European Union.

 Reality: It’s not.
 In 1977, the EU employed national production quotas to protect domestic sugar producers by limiting the supply of competitive sweeteners including high fructose syrup.
 The goal of the EU sugar policy regime is to regulate competition afforded by other sweeteners, not to specifically ban the use of HFCS.